ElektraInitiative/libelektra/src/plugins/dbus/README.md

 # Notification Format

 This plugin uses D-Bus signal messages as notifications.
-Notifications we path `/org/libelektra/configuration` and the D-Bus interface `org.libelektra`.
+Notifications have the path `/org/libelektra/configuration` and the D-Bus interface `org.libelektra`.
 The following signal names are used:

 - KeyAdded: a key has been added